scailfin/benchmark-client/docs/helloworld.rst

        2 | alice |                     11.0 |                    12.0 | Hello Alice!

-We then run the benchmark again for **alice** but use an input file with longer names this time.
+We then run the benchmark again for **alice** but use an input file that contains longer names this time (`long-names.txt <https://github.com/scailfin/benchmark-client/blob/master/examples/helloworld/data/long-names.txt>`_).
 We still use the default greeting phrase but after this run **alice** is on top of the leaderboard.

 .. code-block:: bash